BrandonTaft/npm-react-autocomplete/README.md

 ### `getPropValue: Function` (Optional)
 - Only needed if `list` contains objects
-- Sets the object property value that will be displayed
+- Sets the object property value that will be displayed in dropdown

 ### `highlightFirstItem: Boolean`
-- True - automatically highlights first item in dropdown
+- True (default) - automatically highlights first item in dropdown
-- False - Press down arrow or hover with mouse to highlight
+- False - Press arrow key or hover with mouse to highlight

 ### `itemStyle: Object`
 - J.S.
 Style Object Variable